mjbroekman/BattleTech/Guides/Career_Scoring.md

   * Target == 55,000 for 2750000 xp (or 14000 xp beyond 24 pilots @ all 10s)
 * Star Systems Visited
   * You gain 500xp for every **jump point** you visit.
 This only occurs the *FIRST* time you visit it.
   * One technique for maximizing this is to overshoot your target so you get time to pause the game at a jump point.
 Since you are at a jump point and *not traveling to orbit* you can change your destination and travel to new places.
-At 3 days per jump point, you can visit all 170 systems in 510 days (assuming you don't stop for other things like contracts).
+At 3 days per jump point, you can visit 170 systems in 510 days (assuming you don't stop for other things like contracts).
   * Target == 170 systems.
 * Star System Completion
-  * Target == 25,000 for visiting 170(?) star systems.
+  * Target == 25,000 for visiting 170 star systems.
 * Positive / Negative Faction Reputation
   * 100 points for every positive or negative point of reputation you have.
-  * All 10 reputations are capped + or - 100
+  * All reputations are capped + or - 100
   * There are **_EIGHT_** factions that count towards this, meaning you may have the opportunity to exceed the displayed maximum.
-The Arano Restoration does not count towards positive or negative reputation [as noted by Freakonair (Paradox Forums)](https://forum.paradoxplaza.com/forum/index.php?goto/post&id=25006903#post-25006903).
+  * The Arano Restoration does not count towards positive or negative reputation [as noted by Freakonair (Paradox Forums)](https://forum.paradoxplaza.com/forum/index.php?goto/post&id=25006903#post-25006903).
   * Target == +/- 400 reputation.
 * Faction Reputation Completion
   * 10,000 points for hitting +/- 100 with the factions
   * It is confirmed that scores can exceed the displayed maximum.
 Scores up to 80,000 have been reported.
-  * Target == 50k for 5 Factions, but you can 10k for every faction you maximize.
+  * Target == 50k for 5 Factions, but you can earn 10k for every faction you maximize.
 * Argo Upgrades
   * 2,000 points per Argo Upgrade completed
   * Target == All upgrades (35 of them)